| Use

 U.S. vulnerability was demonstrated in reality by the Washington

 sniper trauma as men armed with just a rifle spread terror throughout the metropolitan area and tied down its police forces for weeks.
+Congress Has Left U.S. Unprepared For New Terrorism

 (Kondracke, Roll Call)